Resident Policies and Regulations

 The Oven and the Range

+Clean the top burner pans regularly with mild soap, water, appliance, or glass cleaner.
+DO NOT line them with aluminum foil.
+If your burner pans become spotted with grease or burned-on food, use a scouring pad to clean them.
+Pans can be lifted out of the range by raising the burner if they need a more thorough cleaning.
 Clean your oven regularly.
-A dirty oven and broiler area greatly reduces the efficiency of your oven and may result in foods being improperly cooked.
-Using the broiler tray will greatly reduce the cleaning and maintenance needed in the oven.
-Use a good oven cleaner and follow directions.
-Wear rubber gloves and make sure the cleaner does not come in contact with your skin, the floor, countertop or any other surface.
+A dirty oven and broiler area dramatically reduces the efficiency of your oven and may result in improperly cooking foods.
+Using the broiler tray will significantly reduce the cleaning and maintenance needed in the oven.
+Use a good oven cleaner and follow the directions.
+Wear rubber gloves and make sure the cleaner does not come in contact with your skin, the floor, the countertop, or any other surface.
 Never use any sharp instruments to clean the oven.
 If aluminum foil is used on the floor of your oven under the baking unit, be sure the foil does not touch the heating unit or receptacle.
 If you have a self-cleaning oven, follow the cleaning instructions enclosed with the range.

-Remove hood filters regularly and clean them in hot soapy water.
+Remove hood filters regularly and clean them in hot, soapy water.
 Clean the outside with a non-abrasive appliance or glass cleaner.

 The Refrigerator